bpfman/bpfman/GOVERNANCE.md

 ## Values

-The bpfd project and its leadership embrace the following values:
+The bpfman project and its leadership embrace the following values:

 - Openness: Communication and decision-making happens in the open and is discoverable for future reference.
 As much as possible, all discussions and work take place in public